Readdressing the contribution of photonuclear reactions to the muon content of extensive air showers: a heuristic approach: Parametrization and Fitting

 A \(91 \times 41 \times 201\) three-dimensional grid is then introduced, spanning the relevant region of the \((E_{\gamma A},\,E_{\CR},\,X_{\mu})\) space.
 The grid vertices correspond to: (i) the incident photon energy range \(10^{10}\,\text{eV} \leq E_{\gamma A} \leq 10^{19}\,\text{eV}\); (ii) the primary proton energy range \(10^{15}\,\text{eV} \leq E_{\CR} \leq 10^{19}\,\text{eV}\); (iii) the slant depth range \(0 \leq X_{\mu} \leq 2000\,\text{g\,cm}^{-2}\).
 The spacing is \(0.1\)~dex for the energies and \(10\,\text{g\,cm}^{-2}\) for the slant depth.

 The double integral is numerically computed at each grid vertex using \texttt{scipy.integrate.dblquad}, which implements QUADPACK subroutines~\cite{Piessens:2012}.
 The relative tolerance of the inner one-dimensional integrals is fixed at \(\tau_{\text{rel}} = 10^{-4}\), and the absolute tolerance at \(\tau_{\text{abs}} = 10^{-15}\).
+Once either \(\tau_{\text{rel}} = 10^{-4}\) or \(\tau_{\text{abs}} = 10^{-15}\) is reached, the algorithm terminates and disregards the remaining tolerance criterion (\(\tau_{\text{abs}}\) or \(\tau_{\text{rel}}\), respectively).
+In nearly all cases, except in regions where the integration domain is very small, \(\tau_{\text{abs}} = 10^{-15}\) represents an overly strict requirement, so the relative tolerance parameter dominates.
 This ensures that the numerical integration accuracy far exceeds the characteristic uncertainty of the integrand, which originates from the fit error.

 Analogously to Subsection~\ref{subsec:analytical:photon-subshowers}, for the function \(G_{\leading}\), the following quantities are defined:

 and the corresponding rescaled (dimensionless) slant depth is introduced: